Accelnet-project-repositories/surgical_robotics_challenge_doc_fork/docs/Tutorials/teleoperation_devices.md

-# A supplemental specification for teleoperation using AMBF and external control devices
+# Teleoperation devices

-# 1. Teleoperation devices
+A supplemental specification for teleoperation simulated robots using external control devices

 ## Install drivers

-If you have questions with respect to hardware driver installation, please check https://github.com/JackHaoyingZhou/daVinci_simulation.
+If you have questions with respect to hardware driver installation, please check [the following repository](https://github.com/JackHaoyingZhou/daVinci_simulation).

 In `src/razer_hydra` and `src/ros_geomagic` folders, detailed instructions are provided.